HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 NOTE: Reporting is enabled if the user has enabled a feature that syncs browser windows, unless they have disabled the "Make searches and browsing better / Sends URLs of pages you visit to Google" setting.

-## Mobile web & Desktop traffic trends
+## Mobile web & desktop traffic trends

 How much are users visiting websites on mobile web and desktop?
 Are there any patterns in the traffic that websites receive from mobile vs. desktop?
 In order to examine these questions and what it means for websites, we looked at data from a couple of lenses.

 A [report published](https://www.perficient.com/insights/research-hub/mobile-vs-desktop-usage-study) on perficient.com shows mobile vs. desktop traffic trends over several years, using [similarweb](https://www.similarweb.com/) as a data source.
 While the majority of visits -- **58%** of site visits -- were from mobile devices, mobile devices made up only 42% of total time spent online.
 Moreover, the average time spent per visit is roughly twice as much on desktop compared to mobile (11.52 minutes on desktop vs. 5.95 minutes on mobile).

 ### Page loads in Chrome (Chrome data source)

 Note that this section references stats that have been made available specifically for this chapter from non-public Chrome data source, [see details here](#data-sources).
 We use this data to assess page loads on Android and Windows -- as a proxy for mobile and desktop respectively.

 NOTE: we may refer to the data in this section as mobile for Android and desktop for Windows.